agizopacifique-beep/JIRA-Help-Desk-SLA-Project-Ticketing-System/README.md

 ---

 ## What This Is

 This project is a fully functional IT help desk environment built in Jira Service Management.
 The goal was hands-on practice with the tools enterprises actually use -- not just reading about them.
 I configured the SLA framework, wired up automation rules, and ran real ticket scenarios through the system from open to resolved.

-The setup covers what most IT support roles expect on day one: knowing how tickets move, when escalation kicks in, and what a breach looks like before it becomes a problem
+The setup covers what most IT support roles expect on day one: knowing how tickets move, when escalation kicks in, and what a breach looks like before it becomes a problem.

-## The Problem I Was Solving

-Most help desk failures aren't technical.
-They happen because nobody noticed a ticket sat unacknowledged for six hours, or because an SLA breach didn't trigger anything until a manager asked.
-This project builds the infrastructure that catches those problems automatically -- the same infrastructure the job description asked for by name.

 ---

+## The Problem This Solves

 Help desk failures are rarely about missing technical knowledge.
 They happen because a ticket sat unacknowledged too long, or an SLA breach triggered nothing until someone complained.
 This project builds the infrastructure that catches those gaps automatically -- SLA rules, escalation logic, and automation that runs without anyone having to remember to check.

+---

 ## What I Built

 ### SLA Framework